hase62/Neoantimon/README.md

 #### Calculate Neoantigens on INDELs for HLA Class I and II.
 <kbd><img src="https://github.com/hase62/Neoantimon/blob/images/images/ForExplanation_indel.png" width="640px"></kbd>

+To calculate the binding affinity of neoantigen candaites, which are generated from from indels, to HLA ClassI.
+When using MHCflurry, [[1]] and [[2]] include the results of NetMHCpan and MHCflurry, respectively.
 ```
 [R]
   Result_HLA1_INDEL <- MainINDELClass1(input_annovar_format_file = "data/sample_vcf.annovar.txt",